WordPress vs GoDaddy: The Battle Of The Titans

-WordPress and GoDaddy are two companies which respectively dominate the web hosting and Content Management System (CMS) market spaces.
+GoDaddy and WordPress are two companies that respectively dominate the web hosting and Content Management System (CMS) market spaces.
 But how do they stack up against one another?

-In this WordPress vs GoDaddy review, I'll be comparing the GoDaddy website builder to WordPress.com.
+In this WordPress vs GoDaddy review, we'll be comparing the GoDaddy website builder to WordPress.com.

 Truly, GoDaddy is an internet giant.
 It's the world's largest web hosting service and has nearly 18 million users.
 There are a wide range of GoDaddy digital services including domain registration, shared server hosting, and even WordPress hosting.

-However, if you're looking for a simple way to build a website, comparable to WordPress, the product you should be after is known as GoCentral.
+However, if you're looking for a simple way to build a website, the product you should be after is GoCentral.

 GoCentral is an all-inclusive website building and hosting service.
-With it, you won't need a third party server in order to host your website.
+With it, you won't need a third-party server in order to host your website.
 It takes a drag-and-drop approach to website building, so even beginners can create a website quickly.
 In fact, GoCentral's main selling point is that it allows you to create a website, from start to finish, in less than 60 minutes.
-For a more in-depth rundown of its features, check out our GoCentral review.

 While with WordPress.org you have access to the entirety of plugins and total freedom of customizability, WordPress.com offers a simple website-building experience.

-One of my most serious GoCentral complaints is its restrictive template choice.
+One of the biggest complaints with GoCentral is its restrictive template choice.
 There are only a few dozen available and there's not a lot of design variation.
 Although website color schemes change a lot between templates, the layout is pretty much identical for each template category.

-Because these are two very different services, comparing them in terms of price is difficult.
-GoDaddy is the more straightforward of the two.
-It offers four different GoCentral packages which range between $5.99 and $29.99/month.
-All packages include unlimited hosting space but only the more expensive plans have SEO and eCommerce features.
+GoDaddy is the more straightforward of the two providers.
+It offers four different GoCentral packages, all of which include unlimited hosting space but only the more expensive plans have SEO and eCommerce features.

 With WordPress, things aren't so simple.
-On WordPress.com, there is a free plan.
-But it's very limited, and there are 3 paid ones, which are much, much more powerful.
+On WordPress.com, there is a free plan, but it's very limited.
+There are 4 paid options which are much, much more powerful.

 The plans will strongly affect the number of features that you're getting.
 If you wish to have access to the plugins, third-party themes, for example - you'll have to purchase a $25/month business plan.